Spatiotemporal Graph Learning with Direct Volumetric Information Passing and Feature Enhancement: Experiments

-To evaluate the performance of our model, we experiment on the classic physical problems and more challenging real-world scenarios, including the Burgers equation, the Gray-Scott Reaction-Diffusion (GS RD) equation, the FitzHugh-Nagumo (FN) equation, and the Black-Sea (BS) dataset.
-The first three datasets are generated by various governing equations on the grid domain, while the final one is sampled on irregular meshes.
-Here, the initial input fields of these three synthetic datasets are generated using Gaussian distribution with various random seeds.
-Please see Supplementary Table \ref{tab:Summary Information of Datasets} for a detailed description of these datasets.
-More details about dataset generation can be found in Appendix \ref{Supplementary Details of Datasets}.
+To evaluate the performance of CeFeGNN, we experiment on the classic physical problems and more challenging real-world scenarios, including Burgers equation, Gray-Scott Reaction-Diffusion (GS RD) equation, FitzHugh-Nagumo (FN) equation, and Black-Sea (BS) dataset.
+The first three datasets are generated by various governing equations on the grid domain and the final one on irregular meshes.
+Here, the initial input fields of three synthetic datasets are generated on Gaussian distribution with various random seeds and the node connectivity is obtained by the Delaunay algorithm.
+See Appendix Table \ref{tab:Summary Information of Datasets} for a detailed description of these datasets.
+All PDE datasets in our paper are benchmarks and publicly available from \cite{brandstetter2022message,lienen2022learning,rao2023encoding} and the real-world dataset is collected by the CMEMS.
+More details about dataset generation and source refer to Appendix Section \ref{Supplementary Details of Datasets}.
+Moreover, an extension of CeFeGNN on traffic prediction task is provided in Appendix section \ref{Extension on traffic prediction}.